paulegradie/SeqPyPlot/README.md

 - FPKM (Paired end reads)
 - CPM, TPM, Quartile, etc (Generic non genelength correcting methods)

-Mixing these two forms is not well understood so when we want to look at global quantification of RNAseq across samples... what do we do?
-If you look through the literature, you will likely not fine expression plots using TMM normlaized values, however we know that due to common differences in library size, RPKM/FPKM/CPM, (etc) values are not directly comparable.
+Mixing these two forms is not well understood, so when we want to look at global quantification of RNA-seq across many samples... what do we do?
+If you look through the literature, you will likely not find expression plots using TMM normalized values, however we know that due to common differences in library size after library prep, RPKM/FPKM/CPM, (etc) values are not directly comparable.
 The best approach we have right now is to use a relative normalization method such as TMM and explicitly say that the values shown are not absolutely quantified.

 The expression plots output from SeqPyPlot use TMM normalized values and show relative difference between values across time/stages.
-SeqPyPlot provides a secondary measure of relative expression, akin to a scale bar, that is intended to help users interpret the relative differences ebtween expression values in log space.
-SeqPyPlot calculates the mean between two measurements at a given stage and then calcualtes the log fold change privided by the user and plots error bars centered on the mean with the range of the logfold difference (default 0.7).
+SeqPyPlot provides a secondary measure of relative expression, akin to a scale bar, that is intended to help users interpret the relative differences between expression values in log space.
+SeqPyPlot calculates the mean between two measurements at a given stage and then calculates the log fold change provided by the user and plots error bars centered on the mean with the range of the logfold difference (default 0.7).
+The output also highlights (in yellow) any plot for a gene that is flagged at any time point.

 ![MDSPlot](https://github.com/paulgradie/SeqPyPlot/blob/master/examples/images/Expression_plot.png "Expression Plot")